DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/ELB/README.md

 - ALB is layer 7 lb while NLB is layer 4 lb.
 With NLB, it does not access HTTP headers
 - ALB/CLB supports connection multiplexing - reqs from multiple clients uses the single one backend connection.
 This improves latency and reduces load on your application.
 Set `Connection: close` header in your app HTTP response to disable it.

+### Best Practices

+- When ELB scales up, it updates the DNS records with new IPs so that these IPs are registered when more ELB resources being added.
+Records have TTL of 60 seconds.
+So client will re-lookup DNS at least every 60 seconds.
+- When testing ELB load handling, make sure use multiple clients and ELB DNS is resolved every TTL so that these clients will not keep hitting a single IP of one ELB.
+However, such problem will not occur in the real world.

 ### Notes

 - Client <---frontend conn---> ELB <---backend conn---> targets